Nursing Home and Home Health Agency Negligence

 - The right to refuse medical treatment

-Victims of Nursing Home Abuse in Miami and Florida
+Victims of Nursing Home Abuse in Florida

 If you or a loved one is a victim of nursing home abuse, it is crucial to understand that help is available.
 Nursing homes are licensed and regulated by the state.
 They have a legal duty to provide treatment that is consistent with a reasonable standard of care.
 If there is a violation of that duty - if a resident is abused, harmed, maltreated or otherwise neglected - there may be both criminal and civil liability.

 This means that in addition to the individuals at fault potentially being charged with a criminal offense (such as assault or sexual abuse), they may be held financially accountable in a nursing home negligence or medical malpractice lawsuit.
 Further, if a loved one lost their life in a nursing home due to negligence or mistreatment, the legal heirs may pursue compensation in a wrongful death lawsuit.